Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Modified Ginzburg-Landau equation

 This nonlinear partial differential equation governs the spatial behavior of the order parameter near criticality.
-In the case of a spatially uniform system (i.e., $\nabla\psi=0$), this reduces to the simpler algebraic equation:
+In the case of a spatially uniform system (i.e., $\nabla\psi=0$), relation (\ref{eleq}) reduces to the simpler algebraic equation

-whose solutions describe the second-order phase transition and yield the critical exponent $\beta=\tfrac{1}{2}$ under mean-field conditions.
-This will be confirmed in the sequence.
+whose solutions describe a second-order phase transition and yield the critical exponent $\beta=\tfrac{1}{2}$ under mean-field conditions.